KIT-MRT/util_caching/README.md

 ### Building from source using CMake

 First make sure all dependencies are installed:
-- [Googletest](https://github.com/google/googletest) (only if you want to build unit tests)
+- [Googletest](https://github.com/google/googletest) (optional, if you want to build unit tests)
-- [pybind11](https://pybind11.readthedocs.io/en/stable/) (only if you want to build Python bindings and unit tests)
+- [pybind11](https://pybind11.readthedocs.io/en/stable/) (optional, if you want to build Python bindings and unit tests)

 See also the [`Dockerfile`](./Dockerfile) for how to install these packages under Debian or Ubuntu.